Between the Earth and the Stars (Bonnie Tyler album): Background

 In October 2014, Tyler was misquoted in an interview with the Daily Sabah stating that she had begun working on her seventeenth studio album with Jim Steinman, saying, "We are choosing love songs and Jim’s melodies are amazing, we have already chosen some great rock pieces."
 The quotes were later removed from the original article.

 Following the release of Rocks and Honey in 2013, Tyler remarked to Portugal's Kiss FM that she expected it to be her last.
 In 2017, she announced that she had been inspired to record another album after hearing "fantastic new songs" written for her by Kevin Dunne, who played bass guitar in her first band in the early 1970s.
-In December 2016, she visited the Cash Cabin Studios in Nashville to commence recording with John Carter Cash.
+In December 2016, she visited the Cash Cabin Studio in Nashville to commence recording with John Carter Cash.
 In 2018, Tyler announced that she would instead be working with David Mackay, who co-produced her first two albums, The World Starts Tonight (1977) and Natural Force (1978).
 Tyler and Mackay also collaborated on Frankie Miller's album Double Take (2016).

 In August 2018, The Sun falsely reported that Tyler had recorded an album of duets with Rod Stewart.
 Tyler clarified in another interview with Kiss FM that they had only recorded one song, later revealing the title to be "Battle of the Sexes".

 The title track "Between the Earth and the Stars" was originally recorded by American singer Jeff Wood on his 1997 album of the same name.
 "Don't Push Your Luck" originally appeared on Lorraine Crosby's album Mrs Loud (2008).
-"Slow Walk" first appeared on Brian Cadd's album Bulletproof (2016).
+"Slow Walk" first appeared on Brian Cadd and The Bootleg Family Band album Bulletproof (2016).
 "Someone's Rockin' Your Heart", the album's duet with Francis Rossi of Status Quo, was originally written by Rossi and Bob Young for Status Quo's 2016 album Aquostic II: That's a Fact!, under the alternate title "Is Someone Rocking Your Heart?".